Thursday, June 27, 2019

 The accident was caused when Schuler entered the Taconic via an offramp, going the wrong way (southbound in the northbound lanes) at high speed for almost two miles before striking the vehicle carrying father and son Michael Bastardi (aged 81) and Guy Bastardi (aged 49) and their friend Daniel Longo (aged 74).

 Author Jackie Hance is married to Schuler's brother Warren Hance, and the three nieces were their daughters: Emma, aged nine, Allyson, aged eight, and Katie, aged five.
-The girls had joined Aunt Diane, her husband Danny, and their two young cousins for a weekend camping trip.
+The girls had joined Aunt Diane, her husband Danny (who drove home separately), and their two young cousins for a weekend camping trip.
 At some point during the drive home Emma called her parents, frightened and crying, and told them that there was something wrong with her aunt and that she was driving erratically.
 When Diane got on the phone her speech was slurred and Jackie and Warren feared she had suffered either a seizure or a stroke.
 She was supposedly at a rest stop and Warren told her to stay put, that he would come to them.
 Not only did she keep going, she also abandoned her cell phone, meaning that she and her vulnerable passengers couldn't be contacted or tracked.

 Diane was a supermom, dedicated and trustworthy.
 Her survivors assumed she had been disoriented due to some sort of medical episode and the accident was initially viewed simply as a terrible tragedy.
-Then the results of Diane's autopsy was released and everything changed: she'd had a blood alcohol content of .19 (double the New York legal limit) and also had marijuana in her system.
+Then the results of Diane's autopsy was released and everything changed: she had a blood alcohol content of .19 (double the New York legal limit) and also had marijuana in her system.
 Suddenly the accident was considered anything but and Diane became one of the most hated women in America, the despised drunk-driving mom who killed eight people.

 I don't remember hearing about the accident or the media attention that followed it at the time.
 Maybe because it was on the other side of the continent, although it received quite a bit of national coverage.
 But I can see why it generated such interest and emotional responses.
 It's an epic tragedy.